 One of the important acquisitions was the control over Dabhol, an important port on the west coast.

-The kingdom was divided into four administrative units called ‘taraf’ or provinces.
+The kingdom was divided into four administrative divisions, or provinces, called’ Taraf.’

 These provinces were Daulatabad, Bidar, Berar and Gulbarga.

-Muhammad I defeated the Vijayanagar kingdom and consequently Golconda was annexed to Bahamani kingdom.
+Muhammad I defeated the Kingdom of Vijayanagar and Golconda was subsequently annexed to the Kingdom of Bahamani.

 Every province was under a tarafdar who was also called a subedar.